OPS-E2E-PPE/VBA-Docs/api/Visio.Menu.IconFileName.md

 ## Example

-This Microsoft Visual Basic for Applications (VBA) macro shows how use the  **IconFileName** method to set the icon for a toolbar button.
+This Microsoft Visual Basic for Applications (VBA) macro shows how to use the **IconFileName** method to set the icon for a toolbar button.
 It retrieves a copy of the built-in Visio toolbars, adds a toolbar button, and sets the button icon.

 Before running this code, replace  _path_ \ _filename_ with the full path to and name of a valid icon (.ico file) on your computer.

 To restore the built-in Visio user interface after you run this macro, call the **ThisDocument.ClearCustomToolbars** method.